mblackonline/drupal_radicale_dev/README.md

 ### For WSL2 Users

-If using WSL2 and need to access from phones/tablets on your network:
+If using WSL2 and need to access Radicale from phones/tablets on your network:

-### Enable External Access
+### Enable External Radicale Access
 1. Get WSL2 IP: `ip addr show | grep eth0`
 2. Get Windows IP: Open CMD and run `ipconfig`
 3. Setup port forwarding (PowerShell as Admin):